Certification is a 3 step process.

 Coaches/Sport Board Volunteers will need to add their individual profile to their family account; including Legal Name, Date of Birth, Address and proper contact information.
 Your spouse can not register on your behalf.

 Information on Coaches Certification Clinics to support All MRC sponsored Sports

-If you are planning on coaching, or working with a team you must attend one of the coaching clinics.
-These are normally held on the first and third Wednesday of each month.
+If you are planning on coaching, or working with a team you must attend the coaching clinics.
+These are held each month.
 Recertification clinics are normally one hour in duration.
-All Clinics will be from 7 -10 PM at the MRC main meeting room.
+All Clinics will begin at 7:00 pm.
 For detailed times and dates see our calendar of events.

 Although the MRC does not require CPR or First Aid training of its volunteer coaches, the following web sites are being made available for those wishing to refresh their knowledge of both these important life saving skills: